tmuzyo/tc-applied-data-science-capstone/The best neighborhood for you-report-final.md

 </p>
 <p>
     Result of the analysis is showing in the aforementioned bar chart.
 Both cities are performing better than their counterparts in some areas.
 To summarize the finding, Fort Myers is winning in Health Care and Art, Culture and Community, while Toronto is surpressing Fort Myers in Transportation and Travel.
-Both cities are comparable to each other in Governemnt and Public Services and Amenties categories.
+Both cities are comparable to each other in Governemnt and Public Services and Amenities categories.

 Therefore, we can conclude that Fort Myers overtook Toronto in the contest of being the best retirement community in the North America region, though only winning by a nose.
 </p>